mllam/neural-lam/README.md

 Note that this is far too little data to train any useful models, but all pre-processing and training steps can be run with it.
 It should thus be useful to make sure that your python environment is set up correctly and that all the code can be ran without any issues.

-The following datastore configuration works with MEPS dataset:
+The following datastore configuration works with the MEPS dataset:

 ```yaml
 # meps.datastore.yaml